I've changed my address at least once per year since 2011. I moved once again, and now I call home Poland.

 ..a fine place to be.

 Thanks for reading!
-If you liked these pics, you can check out more from Poland or visit some of the previous places where I lived.
+If you liked this post, you can check out more photos from Poland, or visit my Blog Archives for different places and topics.

 Published by: Jakub Stepanovic in Collections, Stories